 Career Overview: Manages the finances of musicians and entertainers.

 Become a Business Manager

 The Business Manager handles financial affairs for Recording Artists.
 He or she might have one or more clients, and it’s useful to point out that those acts that hire Business Managers are usually doing well financially.

 The Business Manager oversees finances in order to maximize earning potential.
 They must collect all monies due, while paying all the bills.
 Other duties include negotiating with Agents and/or Representatives for contracts and appearances or negotiating with union officials, TV Producers, motion picture studios, concert halls, record companies (looking for a current list of contacts at record labels?), merchandising firms, publishing companies, and more.

 Seeking out firms, companies, and corporations that will want the Artist for endorsements is not outside of the realm of responsibilities for the Business Manager.
 Then, after the act has performed to the contract, the Business Manager will make sure they are paid promptly.
 If any contractual issues arise, the Business Manager may act as a liaison, and may even go as far as to request audits of firms with which the act has been working.
 Also, the Business Manager checks all bills and invoices to make sure they accurately reflect expenses, and then they pay.
 The same sometimes holds true for the Artist’s personal bills.

 It is important that a clean record of payment history is kept, because it is up to the Business Manager to plan and stick to budgets for the group and individual members.
-Taking the handling of finances a step further, the Business Manager might act as an adviser counseling acts on investments, tax dealings (such as with 1040A forms and expense tracking), legal matters, and other items.
+Taking the handling of finances a step further, the Business Manager might act as an adviser counseling acts on investments, tax dealings (such as with 1040A forms and expense tracking), legal matters, and other items, although they often partner with Music Business Accountants in these matters.
 He or she will regularly summarize and send investment, property, and financial status statements to the client.

 Daily Music Career Info!
 Follow Us.